Spike Detection in Water Treatment Data in the R Language

 The following code searches for all spikes over 0.50 NTU using the runlength function.
 This function transforms a vector into a vector of values and lengths.
 For example, the run length of the vector c(1, 1, 2, 2, 2, 3, 3, 3, 3, 5, 5, 6) is:

 The value 1 has a length of 1.
 The value 2 has a length of 3, and so on.
-The spike detection code creates the run length for turbidity levels greater than 0.5, which results in a boolean vector.
-The cumsum function calculates the starting point of each spike which allows us to calculate their duration.
+The spike detection code computes the run length for turbidity levels greater than 0.5, yielding a boolean vector.
+The cumsum function calculates the starting point of each spike, which allows us to calculate their duration.

-The code results in a data frame with all spikes higher than 0.50 NTU and longer than 15 minutes.
-The spike at 11:29 was higher than 0.50 NTU and lasted 24 minutes.
+The code produces a data frame containing all spikes above 0.50 NTU and lasting longer than 15 minutes.
+The spike at 11:29 exceeded 0.50 NTU and lasted 24 minutes.
 The other three spikes are either lower than 0.50 NTU.
 The first high spike lasted less than 15 minutes.

 # Spike Detection Function